magao-x/MagAOX/apps/resurrector/resurrector_indi.md

 * /path/to/config/proclist_role.txt - A configuration file with list of Device Controller names and executable binaries

 ## resurrector_indi, fork(2)

+The primary purpose of the resurrector_indi process is to keep all of the pieces, INDI server and INDI drivers, of the MagAO-X system running:

+* Starts and stops all processes;
+* Monitors Hexbeats (heartbeats) from all processes;
+* Detects if any have crashed or have otherwise failed;
+* Restarts any that have failed

 The resurrector_indi process parses the names and executables of the INDI server and INDI drivers from the "/opt/MagAOX/config/proclist_role.txt" process list configuration file.
 The resurrector_indi process forks a single INDI server, and multiple INDI driver, childen processes as parsed from the process list.